Working Towards becoming a Registered Scientist

-If you’re a science undergraduate that is on or has completed a year in industry, or if you’re a graduate in their first science job, the Working Towards RSci programme can help you connect your experience in the workplace to the competences and skills expected of a professional scientist.
+If you’re a science undergraduate that is on or has completed a year in industry, or if you’re a graduate in your first science job, the Working Towards RSci programme can help you connect your experience in the workplace to what’s expected of a professional scientist.

 When you sign up, you receive:

-- A printed handbook in the post, which provides guidance on how to identify opportunities for professional development and lots of space for notes!
+1. A printed handbook in the post, which provides guidance on how to identify opportunities for professional development and lots of space for notes!
+Here’s an excerpt to get a flavour of what the handbook contains.

-It costs £15 to sign up, which also gives you exclusive access to ongoing advice and support on professional development.
+4. Exclusive access to ongoing advice and support with your professional development.

 “Having something on your CV that stands out from other applicants, in addition to academic qualifications, is always an advantage and something I will continue to update in the future,”